Community care policies and strategies

 The Aberdeenshire Adult Support and Protection Committee is a group of senior managers from a range of agencies involved in the support and protection of adults at risk of harm.

-Aberdeenshire Child and Family Protection Committee
+Aberdeenshire Child Protection Committee

 Providing quality services for people who are abused or who are the victims of violence strategy and action plan